 Heat-Related Illness Surveillance

-This dashboard will be updated on weekdays (Monday – Friday) in July and August, and updated weekly on Mondays in May, June, and September.
+This dashboard is updated on weekdays (Monday – Friday) in July and August, and weekly on Mondays in May, June, and September.

 Data sets for the HRI dashboard are available for download through the Virginia Open Data Portal.